cdeccio/byu-cs460-f2024/08-lab-routing/README.md

 # Automated Testing

-(Driver is work-in-progress and will be included soon.)

 For your convenience, a [script](driver.py) is also provided for automated testing.
 This is not a replacement for manual testing but can be used as a